Dear Heart (song)

 "Dear Heart" is a song written by Henry Mancini, Ray Evans, and Jay Livingston and performed by Andy Williams.
 It appears on the 1965 Andy Williams album, Andy Williams' Dear Heart.

 The song was the theme to the 1964 movie Dear Heart.
 It was nominated for the Academy Award for Best Original Song and also nominated for best song at the 22nd Golden Globe Awards.

 Chart performance

-The song reached #2 on the U.S. adult contemporary chart and #24 on the Billboard chart in 1964.
+Williams' cover of song reached #2 on the U.S. adult contemporary chart and #24 on the Billboard chart in 1964.